-Ms. Riffel was born in Fairview, Oklahoma on May 29, 1967.
+Ms. Riffel was born in Fairview, Oklahoma.
 She was admitted to the Oklahoma Bar Association in 1992.
 She attended Oklahoma State University and received a Bachelor of Science in Business Administration/Business Education in May 1989.
 Ms. Riffel later attended Oklahoma City University were she earned her law degree in May 1992 graduating cum laude.
 While at Oklahoma City University school of law, she was on the Dean’s Honor Roll, was a Hatton Sumners scholar, Law Review staff editor, Phi Delta Phi treasurer, Merit Scholars President and Treasurer, and was active in the American Inn of Courts.
 She also received an Am Jur (highest grade) for Land Use.
 She is currently a member of the Oklahoma Bar Association, Garfield County Bar Association, and is admitted to practice before all Oklahoma Courts, the Western, Eastern, and Northern Federal District Courts, and the Tenth Circuit.

 Ms. Riffel attended kindergarten through high school at Fairview, Oklahoma and graduated salutatorian from Fairview High School in May 1985.
 She was very active in school, community, and church activities while in Fairview.